USRSE/usrse.github.io/_events/2022/2022-10-escience.md

 to submit their papers through the formal eScience 2022 process, through which proceedings will be published.

-The exact workshop date is October 11th.
-More information can be found on the [workshop website](https://us-rse.org/rse-escience-2022).
+The workshop is October 11th from 1:30 to 4:30 PM MT.
+More information can be found on the
+[workshop website](https://us-rse.org/rse-escience-2022).